ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2022-08-01-showing-progress-on-an-order.md

 This addressed users' concern about the accuracy and reliability of attendance data, while giving them context as to the type of appointments being attended.

-We removed the concept of ‘compliance’, and instead used the labels of ‘Acceptable’ and ‘Unacceptable’ which users understood when applied to both attended and unattended appointments.
+We removed the concept of 'compliance', and instead used the labels of 'Acceptable' and 'Unacceptable' which users understood when applied to both attended and unattended appointments.

-We also recognised that users would still require more information in some scenarios and, in the absence of reliable structured data, we opted to link users directly to a defendant’s NDelius contact log.
+We also recognised that users would still require more information in some scenarios and, in the absence of reliable structured data, we opted to link users directly to a defendant's NDelius contact log.

 ### Screenshots
 {% from "figure/macro.njk" import appFigure with context %}